Edditoria/numbo/README.md

 - You must use a string if the input is more than 16 characters.
 - Limitations:
   - English plugin supports up to 66 digits, i.e. one hundred vigintillion.
-  - Traditional Chinese plugin supports up to 48 digits, i.e. 一千載.
+  - Simplified and Traditional Chinese plugins support up to 48 digits, i.e. 一千載.

 ## Format of `options`